-Healthcare professionals have for the most part adjusted and adapted well to the increased use of remote consultations but there are some who have found not physically seeing patients particularly challenging.
+Most clinicians have adjusted and adapted well to the increased use of remote consultations but there are some who have found not physically seeing patients particularly challenging.
 MDDUS has seen a rise in calls from members concerned about treating patients safely in remote consultations, with anxiety over managing the increased risk.

 No one expects a clinician to remember every part of a consultation but your documentation can provide an essential summary of the clinical encounter with a patient.
-Good, clear and accurate records can assist fellow colleagues if management/treatment plans need to be reviewed, or if the patient has been triaged by you and then booked in to speak to or see another clinician.
+Good, clear and accurate medical records can assist fellow colleagues if management/treatment plans need to be reviewed or if the patient has been triaged by you and then speaks to or sees another clinician.
 Unfortunately, even during a pandemic, claims and complaints will still arise and in times like these, your documentation can really help demonstrate the appropriate level of care you provided to your patient.

 Clinical records should include:

 - who is making the decisions and agreeing the actions

 - who is making the record and when

 - any other relevant information for the ongoing care of your patient.